kulics/koral/book-en/basic-grammar.md

 none.

 Yes, you are not mistaken, we do not have keywords.
 So you can use any character as your identifier, regardless of conflict issues.
-## Space and Wrap
+## Space
-By default, both spaces and newlines are ignored by the compiler.
+By default, spaces are ignored by the compiler.

 However, in practical projects, the use of partition will effectively improve the reading effect of the code, so we strongly recommend that you use the partition reasonably to improve the source code expression.